 3. Hazardous Waste Disposal

-Hazardous wastes such as photographic chemicals, motor oil, cooking oil, paint thinners, medicines, swimming pool chemicals, paints, and garden chemicals should not be disposed of into septic tanks or directly into the environment as they cause serious contamination.
-These chemicals should be disposed of with the help of a licensed hazardous waste handler.
+Hazardous wastes such as photographic chemicals, motor oil, cooking oil, paint thinners, medicines, swimming pool chemicals, paints, and garden chemicals should not be disposed of in septic tanks or the environment as they cause serious contamination.

 4. Petroleum Products